Brian Aitken

 Brian Aitken is an American marketing consultant, entrepreneur, and writer.

 In 2009, Aitken became a cause célèbre among gun-rights activists in the United States, after he was convicted and sentenced to seven years in prison for possessing handguns legally purchased in Colorado and transported in New Jersey from one residence to another.
 Aitken spent four months in prison before New Jersey Governor Chris Christie commuted Aitken's sentence to time served.
 In 2012, the New Jersey Superior Court, Appellate Division and the State of New Jersey dismissed three illegal possession of firearms convictions and in 2018 Aitken was pardoned by Governor Christie.

-After his release, commutation, and pardon, Aitken has written extensively in support of criminal justice reform, focusing on first and second amendment issues.

 Background

-Aitken states on his website that he is a digital marketer and entrepreneur who formerly worked for Edelman Digital.
-Aitken writes that he is a past Webby Award nominee.

 Aitken was born in Pennsylvania and moved to Colorado, where he married a fellow New Jersey émigré and became a legal resident.
 After his divorce, he returned to New Jersey, where he had attended college to be near his young son and other family members.
 During the course of his move back to New Jersey, he made several trips by commercial airline to and from Colorado.
 Prior to the last trip, he reviewed guidance from the United States Department of Homeland Security Transportation Security Administration to ensure he could legally transport three handguns in his checked luggage.